WZRL

 WZRL (98.3 FM) is a commercial radio station licensed to Plainfield, Indiana, serving the Indianapolis metropolitan area.
-It broadcasts a mainstream urban radio format and is owned and operated by iHeartMedia, Inc. The WZRL broadcast license is held by iHM Licenses, LLC.
-WZRL carries The Breakfast Club morning drive time show from co-owned WWPR-FM New York City.
+It broadcasts an urban contemporary format and is owned and operated by iHeartMedia.
+The WZRL broadcast license is held by iHM Licenses, LLC.
+WZRL carries The Breakfast Club morning drive time show from co-owned WWPR-FM in New York City.
+The studios are located on Fall Creek Road on the northeast side of Indianapolis.

-WZRL has an effective radiated power (ERP) of 3,000 watts.
+WZRL has an effective radiated power (ERP) of 3,000 watts, and broadcasts from a tower in Avon.
 It broadcasts in the HD Radio hybrid format.

 History

-Early years (1964-1980)
+Early years (1964–1980)

 In 1964, James Thomas Barlow was interested in building a radio station in the Indianapolis media market.
 In March of that year, he received a construction permit from the Federal Communications Commission to build a 3,000-watt radio station in Plainfield.